schen24wm/geoopt-srcdata/README.md

 # Source Data for the Geometry Optimization Algorithm Paper
-This directory contains the source data for figures 1-4 in the [geometry optimization algorithm paper](https://arxiv.org/abs/2204.12074).
+This directory contains the source data for figures 1-4 in the [geometry optimization algorithm paper](https://arxiv.org/abs/2204.12074), which proposes the `FSSDxSET ` algorithm.